-The beautiful church of Santa Maria del Priorato, which belongs to the Knights of Malta, was designed by Giambattista Piranesi (1720-58) and built in 1765.
-Better known as an engraver, the church is Piranesi's only architectural work.
+The beautiful church of Santa Maria del Priorato, which belongs to the Knights of Malta, was designed by Giambattista Piranesi (1720-78) and built in 1765.
+Better known for his etchings of Rome, the church is Piranesi's only architectural work.

 The elaborately ornate high altar is the work of Tommaso Righi (1727-1802).
 The statue of Piranesi, who is interred in Santa Maria del Priorato, is by Giuseppe Angelini (1735-1811).